afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ## Creating the coffee + tea relations

-Now lets get to the fun part: Chinchay.
+Now let's get to the fun part: Chinchay.
 We will create the .chainfile.js, this file holds all of the configurations for chinchay.

 Go ahead and create this file.